 Today’s users gravitate towards content that have viral qualities.
 And such content have been validated by “social proof”.
 If social proof conveys tremendous value, it stands to reason that PR solutions providers can generate revenue through its ability to deliver social influence as a traffic-type product.
 The game shifts to not just selling traffic as a product, but selling social votes as proof that an audience is listening to what a client has to announce.

 Large companies are beginning to open their wallets for social clout.
-Last year, Yahoo! acquired Jybe, a personalized recommendation start-up company that helps “people find the things they love to do based on what’s trending in their social circles”.
+In 2013, Yahoo! acquired Jybe, a personalized recommendation start-up company that helps “people find the things they love to do based on what’s trending in their social circles”.
 The deal shows Yahoo!’s intention of being able to offer tailored recommendations to users.
 The Silicon Valley-based company is also in discussions to buy a controlling stake in video site Dailymotion which boasts over 116 million monthly users.

-If there is another pressing opportunity for companies such as TransWorldNews, it is that millions of users that have been gravitating from text towards multimedia content.
+Users have been gravitating from text towards multimedia content.
 Traditional PR solutions may have involved the promotion and distribution of corporate announcements, but the industry may evolve into a platform for video and music producers that want their multimedia content to go viral.
 YouTube stars want traffic as much as marketing executives.